What is Aubagio?

 Your blood pressure will need to be checked often.

-Aubagio can lower blood cells that help your body fight infections and help your blood to clot.
+Teriflunomide can lower your blood cell counts.
 Your blood will need to be tested often.
-Your treatment may be stopped for a short time based on the results of these tests.
+Your treatment may be delayed based on the results.

 After you stop taking Aubagio, you may need to be treated with other medicines to help your body eliminate teriflunomide quickly.
 If you do not undergo this drug elimination procedure, teriflunomide could stay in your body for up to 2 years.
 Follow your doctor's instructions.